Long live the fig tree

 Have I told you the story of the Thanksgiving turkey that tried to slip away?
 For much of history, women have been hidden, passed over, and their stories untold.
 Rachel Emma Baker almost slips past us to the unknown.
 But what we do know of her story tugs on my heart, and it is a …

-In Honor of Women’s History Month: meet Louisa Schulmeister (1839-1912) In my lineage of strong women, I am fortunate to have the German ancestors who uprooted themselves to try for a new life on a new continent.
+In my lineage of strong women, I am fortunate to have the German ancestors who uprooted themselves to try for a new life on a new continent.
 They were smart, talented, capable, and people of good heart.
-They were, in many respects, ordinary people.
-They …

 “If you look the right way, you can see that the whole world is a garden.” – Frances Hodgson Burnett, author of The Secret Garden In many ways, I think my family has always seen the farm as a large flower garden.
 And they have expressed their love of the ground and love of life through flowers. …